maxab-knust/GestureToText-Desktop-App/ReadMe.txt

 PyQt6: A set of Python bindings for the Qt application framework.

 Authors
-[Abayitey and Cobbinah Anthony] - Initial development and maintenance.
+[Abayitey Maxwell and Cobbinah Anthony] - Initial development and maintenance.